Well, at least Pope Benedict is sticking to the company line

 I could say so many things … but apparently, I need to remain silent and let the utter irony scream for itself.

-7 thoughts on “Well, at least Pope Benedict is sticking to the company line
+7 responses to “Well, at least Pope Benedict is sticking to the company line”

 1. The pope sounds just like my mother who raised 6 noisy kids.
 “Remember – silence is golden!” she would yell at us.
 The irony wasn’t lost on us kids.
 However, she was also a good listener and silence is necessary for listening.
 As the Archbishop of Dublin said on 60 Minutes last weekend, listening carefully to victims of abuse is necessary to understanding the pain they suffered at the time of the abuse and for decades and decades as a result.
 So, it that context, silence is golden and the pope should listen carefully to his Irish Archbishop!